MEDIC ST 3102AHO - Clinical Skills III Part 1

 Students will have a bedside tutorial most weeks, where they will meet as a small group with a clinical tutor (intern, resident, registrar or consultant) to see patients and develop techniques in physical examination and history taking.

-Checklists for components of specific clinical examinations are included in the handbook all students receive at the beginning of their rotation (also available online in MyUni).
+Checklists for components of specific physical examinations are included in the handbook all students receive at the beginning of their rotation.
 There will be timetabled topics to be covered each week – see the list for your Hospital.

 Each week students may receive a lecture/s regarding that week’s specific learning objectives.
 The lecture may be given by their specific Clinical Education Lecturer or other academic/clinical staff